Monday, 23 April 2018

 • 2022 / KVC Langdorp suffers relegation from P3B by finishing 14th and second last with only 12 points in 28 matches - the nadir of the season being a 9-0 away defeat at KFC Sparta Haacht-Statie.

-• 2023 / Finishing 5th in Provincial League 4E, KVC Langdorp qualifies for the promotion play-offs, in which it is eliminated in R1 by VC Leeuwkens Teralfene (1-6).
+• 2023 / Finishing in fifth place in Provincial League 4E, KVC Langdorp qualifies for the promotion play-offs, in which it is eliminated in R1 by VC Leeuwkens Teralfene B (1-6).

 All photos: (c) W.B.
 Tukker / www.extremefootballtourism.blogspot.com.
 Publication of any of these images only after permission of author